skedwards88/dragon/story.md

     - else: handkerchief
   - Actions
     - Drop
-      - if player location is fountain, damp = true
+      - if player location is fountain/stream/puddle, damp = true
-    - Use
+    - Use (wear)
-      - if player location is manor or nursery and if damp: you hold the handkerchief over your nose and mouth.
-The damp cloth lets you breath in the smoke and heat.
+      - You tie the handkerchief over your nose and mouth. masked = true
-      - if player location is manor or nursery and if not damp: you hold the handkerchief over your nose and mouth.
-On its own, it does nothing to block the smoke.
+      - if player location is manor or nursery and if damp: The damp cloth lets you breath in the smoke and heat.
-      - else: You wipe your brow | You blow your nose
+      - if player location is manor or nursery and if not damp: On its own, it does nothing to block the smoke.
-  - Location: Inventory or place or person
+      - if player location is defecatory: Even with it, the stench reaches your nose. ?
-  - Damp: bool
+  - Give:
-  - in use: bool
+    - if recipient is adolescent: You offer the handkerchief that you saw the adolescent drop.
+"Th-thank you," they sob.
+She tells you that she was meant to be sacrificed to the dragon in exchange for another year of safety for the town.
+In retaliation, she set the mayor's house on fire, not realizing that the baby was trapped inside.
+Reputation + 1

 - Baby
   - Location starts in nursery